-In the 2014-2017 USC Greenhouse Gas Emissions Inventory Summary, prepared by Unlimited Carbon Assistance Network in February 2018, USC rated #2 of eight peer universities for emissions per 1,000 gross square foot (GSF) resulting from burning fuels or using chemicals (natural gas, boiler, refrigerants, etc.) on campus; and #1 of seven peer universities for emissions resulting from generating electricity.
-USC rated #2 of eight peer universities for net emissions per student FTE resulting from burning fuels or using chemicals on campus; and #5 of seven peer universities for emissions resulted from generating electricity.
+In the 2014-2017 USC Greenhouse Gas Emissions Inventory Summary, prepared by Unlimited Carbon Assistance Network in February 2018, USC rated #2 of eight peer universities for emissions per 1,000 gross square foot (GSF) resulting from burning fuels or using chemicals (natural gas, boiler, refrigerants, etc.); and #1 of seven peer universities for emissions resulting from generating electricity.
+USC rated #2 of eight peer universities for net emissions per student FTE resulting from burning fuels or using chemicals; and #5 of seven peer universities for emissions resulted from generating electricity.

 Update April 2017

 University senior leadership has approved five new Sustainability 2020 Plan projects for funding.
 These include three water conservation projects that, when completed by 2020, will meet or exceed the water conservation goals in Sustainability 2020.
-A comprehensive waste diversion proposal also was approved that will meet the 2020 Plan goals.
-Resources for USC Purchasing also were approved that will lay the groundwork for a comprehensive sustainable procurement program by 2020.
+A comprehensive waste diversion proposal also was approved that will meet the 2020 Plan goals, and resources for USC Purchasing were approved that will lay the groundwork for a comprehensive sustainable procurement program by 2020.
+Approved proposals include:

 Water Fixture Upgrade

-Funding has been approved for the Sustainability 2020 water fixture upgrade project.
+Funding has been approved for the 2020 Plan water fixture upgrade project.
 The project is estimated to be complete by the end of 2019.